 - Measuring cup and spoons

-- 1 cup of plain kefir or yogurt (homemade is best, get our super simple kefir recipe here!)
+- 1 cup of plain kefir (homemade is best, get our homemade kefir recipe here!)

-- 1 Tbsp of raw mesquite powder (available at most health food grocery stores, amazon or Mountain Rose Herbs)
+- 1 tablespoon raw mesquite powder (available at most health food grocery stores, amazon or Mountain Rose Herbs)

 1. Place all of the listed ingredients into the blender.

-2. Blend on high speed for 2-3 minutes or until a completely smooth and creamy texture is reached.
+2. Blend on high speed for 2 to 3 minutes or until a completely smooth and creamy texture is reached.
 If chunks remain, continue to blend as needed.

-3. Drink 8-16 ounces as a sustaining breakfast shake, an energizing snack or a powerful post-workout protein boost!
+3. Drink 8 to 16 ounces as a sustaining breakfast shake, an energizing snack or a powerful post-workout protein boost!

 Optional Doshic Variations

 This strengthening, hydrating, Ojas-increasing drink is great for Vata types and during Vata imbalance.
-It is useful in times of irregular digestion, low energy, anxiety, constipation, dryness, depletion and general debility.
-The chia seeds can be soaked for at least 1 hour in 1/2 cup of water to make them more Vata-friendly and the honey can be replaced with 1-2 soaked and pitted dates if preferred.
-If the drink is too cooling for Vata, warming spices can be added such as fresh ginger, turmeric (just a pinch!) or cinnamon.
+It is useful in times of irregular digestion, low energy, anxiety, constipation, dryness, depletion, and general debility.
+The chia seeds should be soaked for at least 1 hour in 1/2 cup of water to make them more Vata-friendly and the honey can be replaced with 1 to 2 soaked and pitted dates if preferred.
+If the drink is too cooling for Vata, warming spices can be added such as extra ginger, turmeric (just a pinch!), or cinnamon.
 Otherwise Vata predominant individuals can enjoy as is!

-This power seed drink is overall very cooling, soothing and pacifying for Pitta types.
-The kefir or yogurt should be homemade (store bought is considered sour and heating) for the most Pitta-reducing benefits.
-The honey can be heating for some Pitta types and should be replaced with an equal amount of maple syrup or 1-2 soaked and pitted dates.
+This power seed drink is overall very cooling, soothing, and pacifying for Pitta types.
+The kefir should be homemade (store bought is considered sour and heating) for the most Pitta-reducing benefits.
+The honey can be heating for some Pitta types and should be replaced with an equal amount of maple syrup or 1 to 2 soaked and pitted dates.
 Otherwise Pitta can cool down and energize as needed with this protein rich drink!

 Due to the sweet and heavy nature of some of the ingredients (i.e. yogurt and coconut water) Kapha may become increased from this recipe.
-A few modifications should be made to make this recipe more Kapha-friendly.
-The dairy yogurt or kefir should be replaced with either homemade dairy kefir (goat’s milk is the best animal dairy for Kapha) or a dairy alternative kefir such as almond milk or hemp milk kefir (ideally still homemade).
-The coconut water should be replaced with plain water to reduce the sugar content of the recipe.
-The honey and mesquite powder are excellent Kapha-reducing sweetener options however, and can be kept in as is.
-If this drink recipe still seems a bit cooling, heavy or congestive for your Kapha it is further recommended to add in some warming digestive spices such as ginger powder, turmeric (just a pinch!), cinnamon or black pepper (just a pinch!).
-Even with the recommendations above, this drink should not be taken more than 1-3 times each week by Kapha types.
+To make this recipe more Kapha-friendly, the dairy milk kefir should be replaced with either homemade dairy kefir (goat’s milk is the best animal dairy for Kapha) or a dairy alternative kefir such as almond milk or hemp milk kefir (ideally still homemade).
+The coconut water should be replaced with plain water.
+If this drink recipe still seems a bit cooling, heavy, or congestive for your Kapha, add in some warming digestive spices such as dry ginger powder, turmeric (just a pinch!), cinnamon, or black pepper (just a pinch!).
+Even with the recommendations above, this drink should not be taken more than 1 to 2 times each week by Kapha types.